Ratnagotravibhāga: Buddha-nature

 Regarding the main function of buddha nature, the RGV states that it is what causes sentient beings to seek an escape from samsara, and to aspire to nirvana.

 The RGV also describes buddha nature as “the intrinsically stainless nature of the mind” (cittaprakṛtivaimalya).
 The RGV thus equates the tathāgatagarbha with the luminous mind, stating: "the luminous nature of the mind Is unchanging, just like space."
 It also describes it as the pure Buddha wisdom (buddhajñāna) which is said to be all pervasive.
-This all pervasiveness is compared to space that is the same everywhere, whether it is the space within in an ugly vase or a beautiful one.
+This all pervasiveness is compared to space that is the same everywhere, whether it is the space within an ugly vase or a beautiful one.

 Furthermore, according to the Ratnagotra, there are three reasons why it can be said that all sentient beings have buddha nature: (1) the Buddha's dharmakāya permeates all sentient beings; (2) the Buddha's thusness (tathatā) is omnipresent (avyatibheda); (3) the Buddha's gotra (lineage/disposition) is in all sentient beings.